Kalavryta–Klitoria Rd, near Kastria, Achaia Prefecture.

-One day, the three daughters of King Proitos at Tiryns, Lissippi, Iphinoe and Iphianassa said, they were more beautiful than Goddess Hera and laughed about the Dionysos cult.
+King Proitos of Tiryns had three beautiful daughters.
+They were named Lissippi, Iphinoe and Iphianassa.
+One day, they boasted that they were more beautiful than Goddess Hera and laughed about the Dionysos cult.
 Hera was so angry, she gave them a sickness of the brain.

 The three girls were muddleheaded and thought they were cows.
 Roaring like cows they ran through the Argolis and the women they met were infected with the insanity and killed their own children.
-At last they came to the cave of Melampous, who healed them and brought them to the next village called Loussi.
+Iphinoe died on the way.
+At last, the two others came to the cave of Melampous, who healed them and brought them to the next village called Loussi.

-The show cave of today starts behind the 9m ascent from the lower level.
-As Anna Petrocheilou suggested, a tunnel was built and the cave is now entered at the Bat Hall, 20m above the natural entrance.
-This hall is the biggest hall of the tour, 40m long, 15m wide and 30m high.
+The show cave of today starts behind the 9 m ascent from the lower level.
+As Anna Petrocheilou suggested, a tunnel was built and the cave is now entered at the Bat Hall, 20 m above the natural entrance.
+This is the biggest chamber of the tour, 40 m long, 15 m wide and 30 m high.
 The name is easy to understand: at the ceiling is a big bat colony.
 A part of the first platform is a bit slippery by the bat guano and the typical smell of the bats is in the air.

 At the end of the path, the tour turns around and the visitors have to walk back the same path.
-Together with the artificial entrance tunnel the tour is 780m long.
-The administration plans to extend the tourist part.
+Together with the artificial entrance tunnel the tour is 780 m long, as the tours return the same way it's a 1,560 m walk.
+The cave was first opened as a show cave in 1990 with a length of 500 m, later the tour was extended in 2001.
 The famous speleothems with aragonite crystals and dogtooth spars are not shown during the tour.
-But as the cave obviously was completely redone the last years, it seems unlikely, that this will happen very soon.
+The administration plans to extend the tourist part once more to include them, but so far it not clear when.
+However, since they have been planning an extension for 20 years to no avail, it seems unlikely that this will happen in the near future.